hanrichard/Notebook/test.md

-tobe primative type
+- toBe for primative type
-toequal object type
+- toEqual for object type
+- toContain for array